 “I have completed upwards of 600 hours of Carrick institute seminars and 6 weeks at the Carrick Brain Center.
 The knowledge and experience has been invaluable and has transformed my clinical approach to all patients.
 It is my goal to make neurology clinically applicable and accessible, enriching both our experience and the patients.”

-Master of Chiropractic with merit, AECC
+Master of Chiropractic, AECC

 Diplomate of the American Chiropractic Neurology Board